Level 1 DOT Inspection

 What Is the Highest Level of DOT Inspection?

 The Level 1 DOT Inspection (North American Standard Inspection) is the highest level.
 No other DOT roadside inspection is more comprehensive.
 Each DOT safety inspector uses a 37-step procedure.
-The procedure assesses both the vehicle and truck driver.
-When it comes to DOT roadside inspections, the Level 1 inspection is the most common.
+The procedure assesses both the vehicle and the truck driver.
+Regarding DOT roadside inspections, the Level 1 inspection is the most common.

 How Do I Pass a DOT Inspection?